-On the admission application, a student must identify the following choices: major, minor, cognate, no minor option, area of concentration or specialization (depending on what is required in the program of study), degree type (M.A., M.Ed., M.S., etc.), and thesis or non-thesis track.
-After being admitted to a program, the student may access a degree audit from Texas State Self-Service (CatsWeb).
+On the admission application, a student must select from available choices: major, minor, cognate, no minor option, area of concentration, degree type (M.A., M.Ed., M.S., Ph.D., etc.), and, for the master's degree, thesis or non-thesis track.
+After being admitted to a program, the student may access a degree audit from Texas State Self-Service (CatsWeb) using Degree Works software.
 The degree audit will guide the student in selecting courses for registration each term.
-The student should meet with his or her graduate advisor during the first term of admission to discuss options and review the degree program.
+The student should meet with their graduate advisor during the first term of admission to discuss options and review the degree program.
 Requests for changes to a student’s degree audit must be submitted by the student’s advisor to the dean of The Graduate College for approval.

-Because graduate degree programs are individualized according to degree type and student goals, a student’s particular degree program may exceed the number of hours identified for the major in this catalog.
+Because graduate degree programs are individualized according to degree type and student goals, a student’s particular degree program may exceed the number of hours identified for the program in this catalog.

 Background/Leveling Course Requirements

-Course work identified on a student’s official degree audit as background/leveling is not used in the computation of the graduate GPA.
-However, this course work is computed in the overall GPA of the Texas State transcript for students graduating prior to fall 2011.
-See the “Grade-Point Requirements for Graduation” section.
-Any course work required for background/leveling is not awarded graduate degree credit.
+Course work identified on a student’s official degree audit as background/leveling is not awarded graduate degree credit and is not used in the computation of the graduate GPA.
+See the “General Graduation Requirements” section.

 Degree Time Limit

-A program leading to a master’s degree must be completed within six years from the date of a student’s initial enrollment in graduate courses used toward the degree.
-No credit will be applied toward the master’s degree for course work completed more than six years before the date on which a student’s degree is to be conferred.
+A program leading to a master’s or specialist degree must be completed within six years from the date of a student’s initial enrollment in the program for which they were admitted.
+No credit will be applied toward the master’s degree for work completed more than six years before the date on which a student’s degree is to be conferred unless an exception has been approved by the graduate advisor and dean of The Graduate College.
 This time limit applies to credit earned at Texas State as well as credit transferred to Texas State from other accredited institutions.
-Requests for time extension must be submitted to a student’s graduate advisor, who in turn submits a recommendation to the dean of The Graduate College for final approval.
+Requests for time extensions must be submitted to a student’s graduate advisor, who in turn submits a petition to the dean of The Graduate College for final approval.

-A program leading to a Ph.D. or Ed.D. degree must be completed within ten years from the date of a student’s initial enrollment in graduate courses used toward the degree.
-No credit will be applied toward the doctoral degree for course work completed more than ten years before the date on which a student’s degree is to be conferred.
+A program leading to a doctoral, Ph.D. or Ed.D. degree must be completed within ten years from the date of a student’s initial enrollment in the program for which they were admitted.
+No credit will be applied toward the doctoral degree for course work completed more than ten years before the date on which a student’s degree is to be conferred unless an exception has been approved by the program director and dean of The Graduate College.
 This time limit applies to credit earned at Texas State as well as credit transferred to Texas State from other accredited institutions.
-Requests for time extension must be submitted to a student’s doctoral program director, who in turn submits a recommendation to the dean of The Graduate College for final approval.
+Requests for time extensions must be submitted to a student’s doctoral program director, who in turn submits a petition to the dean of The Graduate College for final approval.
 Doctoral students should refer to the appropriate departmental section of this catalog for specific time limit requirements regarding advancement to candidacy and dissertation completion.

 99 Hour Rule

-A student completing a master’s program within a six year time limit may graduate under the catalog in effect when he or she began the graduate program.
-A student completing a doctoral program within a ten year time limit may graduate under the catalog in effect when he or she began the graduate program.
-In certain programs, additional hours may be added to the degree for accreditation purposes.
+Students completing graduate programs within the degree time limits may graduate under the catalog in effect when they began the graduate program.
+In certain programs, additional hours may be added to the degree for accreditation or additional research purposes.
 Should a program change occur, a student must submit a written request to The Graduate College to graduate under the new program requirements.
-A student who has questions should contact The Graduate College at 512.245.2581 and the graduate advisor.
+A student who has questions should contact either The Graduate College or the graduate advisor.